Felipe-Lohan/Dungeon_World/Druid_-_Streamlined.md

 ##Starting Moves

 * **Born Of The Soil:** You learned your magic in a place whose spirits are strong and ancient and they’ve marked you as one of their own.
 No matter where you go, they live within you and allow you to take their shape.
-Choose one of the following.
-It is the land to which you are attuned – when shapeshifting you may take the shape of any animal who might live in your Land.
+Choose one of the following. İt is the land to which you are attuned – when shapeshifting you may take the shape of any animal who might live in your Land.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Great Forests
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ The Whispering Plains